Make No "Reservations" About Being a Smarter, Greener Hotel

-To start with, first consider the guest experience.
-Recent studies have found that nearly 90 percent of travelers want to travel sustainably.
-However, though many might participate in your “Reuse the Linen” scheme, many travelers still leave a significant carbon footprint via their misuse of the A/Cs.
+To start with, first, consider the guest experience.
+Recent studies have found that nearly 90 per cent of travellers want to travel sustainably.
+However, though many might participate in your “Reuse the Linen” scheme, many travellers still leave a significant carbon footprint via their misuse of the A/Cs.
 For example, guests typically turn their A/C units down to 19°C in hopes of cooling the room faster – only to move the thermostat back to 23°C when the room gets too cold.

 This tells us that guests don’t quite understand how to best use their A/C, which means they unnecessarily spend in-room time and excessive A/C energy just trying to adjust to their preferred temperature.